Jinntec/fore-docs/content/glossary/_index.md

 A 'ForeBody' means a Fore element including all of its content and it just a naming convention for easier referral when talking about Fore.

+## <a id="lazyinstance">Lazy Instance</a>

+Lazily created data structure created from bindings in the UI.

+See 'Lazy Mode'.

 ## Lazy Mode

 In lazy mode the user does not need to specify a `fx-model` explicitly.